thejus-r/website/README.md

 - Updates to product component
 - can pass bgColor, title to the component
 - made the nav bar stickey
+- added icon animation for scroll icon on Desktop
+- removed grid pattern in body element

 ### v0.2 (25th Oct 2022)